Photographing the Island Breeze Luau cast on the beach of Hawaii

 Nikon D4, 85mm ƒ/1.4, ISO 400, ƒ/1.4, 1/125

-We could get a completely different look by just changing some clothes and hair.
+We could get a completely different look by changing clothes and hair.

 Nikon D4, 85mm ƒ/1.4, ISO 200, ƒ/1.4, 1/80